NimishaMR/IISc-WORK-DOCUMENTATION/DPDK DOC/Errors-and-Troubleshooting.md

-**DISCLAIMER:** This file has the solutions and some links to solve some common errors which coe while setting up or implementing DPDK.
+**DISCLAIMER:** This file has the solutions and some links to solve some common errors which show while setting up or implementing DPDK.
 The one's documented here are the errors which I came across , there may be few other errors which are different from mine as well.